For this comparison we are compare an American style fridge / freezer and a Steca Fridge Freezer

 Doubling battery size gives a better battery life so 3400 x 2 = 6800 Watt hours.

-Volts multiplied by Amps equals Watts so a single 12Volt 200Ah (Amp hour) battery has the capacity to deliver 12V x 200Amps = 2400 Watt hours or approx three batteries
+Volts multiplied by Amps equals Watts so a single 12Volt 200Ah (Amp hour) battery has the capacity to deliver 12V x 200Amps = 2400 Watt hours.
+So approx three batteries will be required

 It’s generally not a good idea to connect too many batteries in parallel.
 Which is what we would have to do to get 12 Volts from three batteries.
 Batteries charge/discharge more efficiently when connected in series so connecting two 6 Volt solar batteries to get 12Volts is better.